 The Commission carries out these functions by:

-Contact the Commission for more information about how requests for an enquiry or legal assistance are assessed.
+Contact the Commission for more information about how requests for legal assistance are assessed.

 There are 2 distinct pieces of legislation in place which set out equality rights for people and specifically outlaw discrimination when it occurs.
 The Employment Equality Acts 1998–2011 and the Equal Status Acts 2000–2012 outlaw discrimination in employment, vocational training, advertising, collective agreements, the provision of goods and services.
 Specifically, goods and services include professional or trade services; health services; access to accommodation and education; facilities for banking, transport and cultural activities.